galgantar/standard-deviants/index.markdown

 ## The Topping - API enhancement 🌶️

 The following ingredients are optional but highly recommended for more sophisticated and advanced taste palettes.
 It cannot be found in the basic dataset, one must go to data scraping.
-The data has been lawfully scraped across **150 hours** from the official Reddit API. <br>
+The data has been lawfully scraped across **150 hours** from [The official Reddit API](https://www.reddit.com/api/v1) . <br>
-Ultimately, end up with additional ingredients:
+With this, we get the following additional ingredients:

 - `ups` (number of upvotes)
 - `downs` (number of downvotes)